Ultramicroelectrode

-Small current at UME enables electrochemical measurements in low conductive media (organic solvents), where voltage drop associated with high solution resistance makes these experiments difficult for conventional electrodes.
-Furthermore, small voltage drop at UME leads to a very small voltage distortion at the electrode-solution interface which allows using two-electrode setup in voltammetric experiment instead of conventional three-electrode setup.
+UMEs enable electrochemical measurements in electrolytes with high solution resistance, such as organic solvents.
+The low current at an UME limits the Ohmic (or iR) drop, which conventional electrodes do not limit.
+Furthermore, the low Ohmic drop at UMEs lead to low voltage distortions at the electrode-electrolyte interface, allowing for the use of two electrodes in a voltammetric experiment instead of the conventional three electrodes.

 Design

 Ultramicroelectrodes are often defined as electrodes which are smaller than the diffusion layer achieved in a readily accessed experiment.
 A working definition is an electrode that has at least one dimension (the critical dimension) smaller than 25 μm.
 Platinum electrodes with a radius of 5 μm are commercially available and electrodes with critical dimension of 0.1 μm have been made.
 Electrodes with even smaller critical dimension have been reported in the literature, but exist mostly as proofs of concept.
 The most common UME is a disk shaped electrode created by embedding a thin wire in glass, resin, or plastic.
 The resin is cut and polished to expose a cross section of the wire.
 Other shapes, such as wires and rectangles, have also been reported.

-Carbon-fiber microelectrodes are fabricated with conductive carbon fibers sealed in glass capillary with exposed tips.
+Carbon-fiber microelectrodes are fabricated with conductive carbon fibers sealed in glass capillaries with exposed tips.
 These electrodes are frequently used with in vivo voltammetry.

 Theory

 Linear region

 Every electrode has a range of scan rates called the linear region.
 The response to a reversible redox couple in the linear region is a "diffusion controlled peak" which can be modeled with the Cottrell equation.
 The upper limit of the useful linear region is bound by an excess of charging current combined with distortions created from large peak currents and associated resistance.
 The charging current scales linearly with scan rate while the peak current, which contains the useful information, scales with the square root of scan rate.
 As scan rates increase, the relative peak response diminishes.
 Some of the charge current can be mitigated with RC compensation and/or mathematically removed after the experiment.
 However, the distortions resulting from increased current and the associated resistance cannot be subtracted.
 These distortions ultimately limit the scan rate for which an electrode is useful.
 For example, a working electrode with a radius of 1.0 mm is not useful for experiments much greater than 500 mV/s.

 Moving to an UME drops the currents being passed and thus greatly increases the useful sweep rate up to 106 V/s.
 These faster scan rates allow the investigation of electrochemical reaction mechanisms with much higher rates than can be explored with regular working electrodes.
-By adjusting the size of the working electrode an enormous kinetic range can be studied.
-For UME only the very fast reactions can be studied through peak current since the linear region only exists for UME at very high scan rates.
+The linear region of an UME only exists at fast scan rates, which is helpful when studying faster electrochemical processes.
+By adjusting the size of the working electrode an enormous range of speeds can be studied.